kubernetes-sigs/cluster-api-provider-aws/docs/getting-started.md

 make manifests
 ```

-Then edit `cmd/clusterctl/examples/aws/out/cluster.yaml` and `cmd/clusterctl/examples/aws/out/machine.yaml`.
-Ensure that the `keyName` is set to the `cluster-api-provider-aws.sigs.k8s.io` we set up above.
-This is also an opportunity to edit the AWS
-region and any apply other customisations you want to make.

-> Note: The generated manifests may refer to a keypair named `default`, which differs from the keypair created in this guide.
-That can be overridden by setting the `SSH_KEY_NAME` env var before running `make manifests`.
+You should not need to edit the generated manifests, but if you want to do any
+customization now is the time to do it.
+Take a look at
+`cmd/clusterctl/examples/aws/out/cluster.yaml` and
+`cmd/clusterctl/examples/aws/out/machine.yaml`.

+Ensure the `region` and `keyName` are set to what you expect.

 ### Creating a cluster